ucsd-cse8b-w24/ucsd-cse8b-w24/staff-and-help.md

 like “that was already covered”).
 Try to guide your classmates to useful conclusions on their own rather than solving their problems for them.
 Using emoji can always help with a positive and friendly vibe 🙂

-During the times where we have take-home programming exams, Piazza will not allow posting public to the class.

 ## Meeting with Staff and Office Hours
 Please see the [Help Hours page](/help-hours.html) for more details on meeting